mcfnord/rml/src/trial.md

 court confirmed that she was inappropriately involved when they removed her.

+Later she wrote this outrageously mistaken and insulting defense of her involvement with police:

-## See Dishonest dad
+## Dishonest dad

-## See Dishonest attorney
+## Dishonest attorney

 Alleged victim Heather Young's testimony illustrates just how bad Lindquist's case against me was.
 On the witness stand, she estimated her fear of me as "a 4 out of 5". but here's her voice at the time of the alleged crime:

-So while she testified, we just pressed play.
+So as she testified, we just pressed play.
 You should have seen her face.
 She's no stranger to violating the Rules of Professional Conduct.
+That's how I see Pierce
+County: People like Heather Young, Saundra?, and Mark Lindquist cook up schemes.
+Most people can't confront them.

-## See My testimony
+## My testimony

 Testifying wasn't fun, but it was heartening.
 The surreal accusations made no sense in the face of the truth.
 And